Yummy Yummy (album): Release information

 The CD was released in 1994 under ABC for Kids: 8143372.

 In 1999, a version distributed by Lyrick Studios was released in the United States.

+In 2023, a limited edition vinyl record was released through Impressed Recordings.
+It was limited to 500 copies, 125 for each colour worn by the Wiggles.

 Charting

 In December 2003, the US version of the album reached number 31 on Billboard's Top Heatseekers and number 29 on their Top Independent Albums charts.

 Video

 Yummy Yummy, released in 1994, is the second video by the Australian children's band the Wiggles.
 It is the first Wiggles video to feature chroma key backgrounding.

 Songs and skits

 This is the song and skits list for the original 1994 version: